 SUPPORTING THERAPIES FOR PAIN RELIEF

 Pain medications can play a large role in relieving pain, but did you know that adding supporting therapies to your treatment plan can expand your arsenal in the fight against pain?
-Remember always consult with your doctor first before beginning any treatment.
+Remember to always consult your doctor first before beginning any treatment.

 - There are many different names for supporting therapies that all mean the same thing, like alternative medicine, holistic therapy and CAM (short for complementary and alternative medicine).